-Both the less- and more-detailed score sheets are also available in ‘blank variants’, which don’t have the game descriptions in the cells, and so can be used with other tournament designs.
+Both the less- and more-detailed score sheets are also available in ‘blank variants’, which don’t have the game descriptions in the cells, and so can be used with other tournament cells.

 Finally, each tournament is available in a machine-readable text format, with one row per game.
 Each row is in the form RR V A+B:C+D, where RR is the round, V is the venue (for ease of machine-readability exceptionally shown in ‘Arabic’ numerals rather than lower-case Roman numbers), and A+B:C+D is the game description.
 It is from this file that the others are generated: readers sending improved tournament designs are asked to do so in this format.

 The construction of the symmetric individual pairs relies on a branch of mathematics called design theory.
-The following paragraph, by Matt Fayers of The Department of Pure Mathematics and Mathematical Statistics at The University of Cambridge, assumes some knowledge of design theory, more information on which can be found via the Open Directory Project.
+The following paragraph, by Matt Fayers of The Department of Pure Mathematics and Mathematical Statistics at The University of Cambridge, assumes some knowledge of design theory.

 An individual pairs tournament is referred to in the mathematical literature as a whist tournament, and the existence of a whist tournament for any number of player congruent to 0 or 1 mod 4 was proved by Baker in 1975[*1] using a variety of construction techniques.
 For practical purposes, it is often easiest to find lots of possible whist tournaments by seeking cyclic formats.
 For 4n+1 players, this means indexing the players and the rounds by the integers modulo 4n+1 (so they start at zero), and choosing the games in round 0 and then decreeing that if A+B:C+D is a game in round 0, then (A+i)+(B+i):(C+i)+(D+i) is a game in round i.
 Of course, the first round must be chosen in such a way that this produces a whist tournament, but the necessary and sufficient condition on the first round is a simple one based on the differences (mod 4n+1) between the partners and opponents in the various games.
 For 4n players, a similar procedure is adopted, but here we cycle mod 4n–1 and label one of the players ∞ (with the usual convention that ∞+i=∞).
 In fact, an analogous procedure can be used for any group of order 4n+1 or 4n–1; in the case of 9 players, this is necessary, since there is no cyclic whist tournament for 9 players, although there is one based on the elementary abelian group of order 9.
 To assign games to venues is a rather different problem.
 In the case of 4n+1 players, we might dictate that the game (A+i)+(B+i):(C+i)+(D+i) happens at the same venue as A+B:C+D; this guarantees that each player plays exactly four times at each venue, but also guarantees that three players stay at the same venue between consecutive rounds, even if the rounds are re-ordered.
 For 4n players, adopting this procedure would keep player ∞ at the same venue throughout, and so is only useful when ∞ is a ‘dummy’ player used in a tournament for 4n–1 players (whoever partners the dummy actually self-partners).
 When there really are 4n players, some shuffling of games between venues is necessary.
 The number of possibilities is unwieldy, so the approach used here is to label the venues 0,…,n–1, and then assign games to venues for round 0 and dictate that if A+B:C+D happens in round 0 at venue j, then (A+i)+(B+i):(C+i)+(D+i) happens in round j at venue j+i (reduced mod n).
 In short, games were shifted one place to the right each round.
 This guarantees that player ∞ plays three times at one venue and four times at each of the others, and it is then a matter of trying various arrangements of the games in round 1 to try to prevent players staying at the same venue between games and to try to ensure that each of the other players has a reasonably even distribution between venues.